aadityapate/OrderIt-Food-Ordering-Web-Application/README.md

-# Dynamic Food Ordering Application
+# Dynamic Food Ordering Web-Application

 ## Overview
 This project is a dynamic food ordering application designed to provide a seamless user experience for browsing and selecting food items.
 The app allows users to: